 6. Giving them some choice:

 As adults, we can forget how hard it can be for children to have so many restrictions, and many that they don’t even understand the reasons for, why can’t they just eat yummy sugary food and watch screens all day!
 They do of course need us to hold the loving limits, but we can be mindful of giving them simple choices like; “do you want to wear long pants or shorts”, “which of these t-shirts do you want to wear” or “do you want me to brush your hair first or help you get dressed?”.
-Having some choice and say can help children feel like controlled and powerless and hence invite more engagement.
+Having some choice and say in the matter can help children feel less controlled and powerless and hence invite more engagement.

 7. Quality time together seems to be the magic solution to nearly all parenting problems!!

 Factoring into your mornings ten minutes of quality one on one time can help your child feel secure and connected.
 Also, when you agree with your child that you’ll fit in some play before leaving the house once you’re both ready to go, the excitement can help to maintain their focus.
 From a peaceful parenting perspective, it’s always important to tune in to the feelings and unmet needs driving the behaviour.

 To sum up, when you get into the power struggle, remember that if you can invest a bit of time and focus into reconnecting with your child, you’ll likely regain their attention and cooperation.
 Children tend to listen to their parent as well as they feel listened to.
 There are so many ways to regain connection, whether it’s through empathy and active listening, coming down to your child’s level, affectionate touch, problem-solving or play!

 First published in The Natural Parent Magazine, New Zealand and Australia